cinar/indicator/asset/README.md

 func SnapshotsAsClosings(snapshots <-chan *Snapshot) <-chan float64
 ```

-SnapshotsAsClosings extracts the close field from each snapshot in the provided channel and returns a new channel containing only those close values.The original snapshots channel can no longer be directly used afterwards.
+SnapshotsAsClosings extracts the close field from each snapshot in the provided channel and returns a new channel containing only those close values.The original snapshots channel can no longer be directly used afterward.

 <a name="SnapshotsAsDates"></a>
 ## func [SnapshotsAsDates](<https://github.com/cinar/indicator/blob/master/asset/snapshot.go#L43>)